Quadratically Constrained Myopic Adversarial Channels: Lemma : Capacity of the myopic adversarial channel when

-The achievability part of the proof uses a random coding argument.
-The converse can be proved by specifying an attack for James that instantiates an AWGN channel from Alice to Bob having the capacity given by (\ref{eq:sarwate_rates}).
-The converse is quite straightforward and was skipped in~\cite{sarwate-spcom2012}.
-A rigorous proof is presented in the next section for completeness.
-We also feel that this gives us some insight as to what optimal attack strategies for James might be, and hence give a detailed argument.
+In this section, we prove Lemma~\ref{lemma:sarwate_thm}.
+The achievability part uses a random coding argument and can be found in~\cite{sarwate-spcom2012}.
+The converse can be proved by specifying an attack for James that instantiates an AWGN channel from Alice to Bob having the capacity given by \eqref{eq:sarwate_rates}.
+We now give a proof of the converse (which was omitted in~\cite{sarwate-spcom2012}).
+The bounds that we obtain in the following subsection are tight.
+Coupled with the achievability in~\cite{sarwate-spcom2012}, we have a complete characterization of the capacity.
+This also gives us some insight as to what optimal attack strategies for James might be, and hence give a detailed argument.